piarenivar/DrumKit/README.md

 # DrumKit
-This is a JS based Drum Kit Player
+This is a JavaScript based Drum Kit Player.

+You can visit the site at https://piarenivar.github.io/DrumKit/.